 |Since this plea was published at The Bogman’s Cannon, I have been notified that one Irish University has been creating a collection of audio poetry.
 This was brought to my attention via comments under the original posting.
 Please check out the Seamus Heaney Centre Digital Archive & The Queen’s University, Belfast, Archives.|

 The Irish poetry audience is not remedial and they like to go searching, hence they will go to where accessibility is respected; to UBUWEB, to PENNSound, to Jacket2, or to The Electronic Poetry Center.
 I suppose that the difference between these places and the half-assed Irish approach to providing good accessible infrastructure and experimental workspaces to Irish poets, is that the nous necessary to set up spaces wherein poetry can grow and develop its audience is driven by the poets themselves who understand how to bring on the next generation rather than suppressing them!
-As an example of poorly thought out approaches to writerly encouragement, Poetry Ireland deleted its 12 year old forum in 2013, taking with it a space where poets did peer reviews and experimented with form.
+As an example of poorly thought out approaches to writerly encouragement, Poetry Ireland deleted its 12-year-old forum in 2013, taking with it space where poets peer-reviewed and experimented with form.
 There was no portability to the archives, and the remaining poets had to go in and copy everything to archive it elsewhere.